rabittowong/laplace-macro-script/README.md

 # QmacroScript

-Quick Macro is an intelligent software to record, replay and edit keyboard and mouse macros.
-It has programmable macro script editing interface for programmers to program macro script in VB Script language.
-This project included written scripts to perform automation on below game interface.
+The project contains the scripts written for the following games by Rabitto Wong.
+All rights reserved.

-1. Laplace M
+1. Laplace Mobile
 2. Shiki Garden
+3. Genshin Impact

 ## Installation

 Run `git clone` to clone the project to local environment.
-Copy the script files from the repository to your Quick Macro main directory.
+Copy the script files from the repository to Quick Macro main directory.
 Open the application to run the script.